Psalm 131 – David’s Humble, Learned Contentment in the LORD

 Nor with things too profound for me.

 i.
 There are godly aspirations (Philippians 3:12-14) and then there are selfish ambitions (2 Corinthians 12:20, Galatians 5:20, Philippians 1:16 and 2:3).
-One way to determine between them is to look for a focus on God (related to godly aspirations) or a focus on self (selfish ambition).
+One way to distinguish between them is to look for a focus on God (related to spiritual aspirations) or a focus on self (selfish ambition).

 ii.
 “Frequently, too, we exercise ourselves in great matters by having a high ambition to do something very wonderful in the church.
 This is why so very little is done.
 The great destroyer of good works is the ambition to do great works.”
 (Spurgeon)